bbgit/bbgit.github.io/README.md

-### Conditions as of April 5, 2025 at 5:03:32 PM CDT
+### Conditions as of April 5, 2025 at 5:08:52 PM CDT

 Temperature: 77.40 &deg;F

 Feels like: 77.40 &deg;F

-Humidity: 81%
+Humidity: 80%

-Wind Direction: NW
+Wind Direction: NNE

 Windspeed: 0.0 mph